rianlian7/pc_unit1_basics/docs/pc_lesson0.md

 4. We will often switch between **Live** and **Upload** mode throughout this unit.
 Remember to "Update Firmware" every time we switch to **Live** mode.

 ## End of Lesson 0 Assessment

+Open the link below and login using your Microsoft account to do the Quiz.